isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 <li>
 <p>It may also be helpful to compare fixed deposit rates and their features
-using online resources such as finance blogs or websites, like the Institute of Financial Literacy's <a href="https://ifl.org.sg/fixed-deposit-rates/" rel="noopener nofollow" target="_blank">fixed deposit rates comparator</a>.
+using online resources such as finance blogs or websites, like the Institute for Financial Literacy's <a href="https://ifl.org.sg/fixed-deposit-rates/" rel="noopener nofollow" target="_blank">fixed deposit rates comparator</a>.
 These blogs and websites often have comparison tables of fixed deposit rates across a number of banks and can be a useful reference if you are considering placing a fixed deposit.
 After doing your own research, do